Purdue-CS193/homework-0-SahilNambiar11/index.md

 ## Welcome to GitHub Pages
 # Sahil Nambiar's First CS193 Homework

+- The once a week lectures
+- The fact that there are no midterms
+- The assignments are engaging

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.